tmhsplb/opiddailydoc/docs/Infrastructure.md

 subscription level at AppHarbor.

 The free Yocto version of SQL Server is used as an add-on to the OPIDDaily deployment.
 The Yocto version has a limit of 20MB of storage space, which is adequate for many days of usage by Operation ID.
-However, the database usage must be monitored to avvoind exceeding the 20MB limit.
+However, the database usage must be monitored to avoid exceeding the 20MB limit.
 See the Database Utilization section on the Database tab for how to do this.
 A paid subscription to a SQL Server at AppHarbor would alleviate this problem.